P¹ –› TT –› EE –› P²

 When faced with a problem and with this question, some people are rational enough to use their Reason and from this do the least worst thing when faced with situation ‘x’.
 These people might decide to identify a problem, problem one, they might decide to propose a tentative theory which might do away with problem one, they might then engage in a process of error evaluation, which subjects their own tentative theory to such scrutiny that it leads to further problems, or problem two (see the above formulae).
 Through some such process of truth-finding, our life problems become narrower, and should become slightly less worse than the initial problem we were faced with.

 Should we plan our way through life like this?
-Use an interrogative formula – search perhaps for an ultimate formula that can move us towards objectively good outcomes – and apply our rationality to it?
+Use an interrogative formula – search perhaps for an ultimate formula that can move us towards objectively good outcomes – and in doing so apply our rationality?

 Or should we aim to simply exist?
 Because some of us struggle enough with our inconsequential existence as it is.
 To invest in solutions, (I am thinking specifically of when situation ‘x’ is a problem of small differences, and especially when these small differences mean the world to us and will have humongous implications for our meaningless lives), can sometimes require such a degree of effort over such an extended period of time, that we might be better off just ‘being’.